noahgibbs/codefolio_middleman/source/topics/rails/index.html.markdown

 About Ruby on Rails Internals:

+* A [workshop I gave at Southeast Ruby 2019](https://bit.ly/southeast2019-gibbs) - similar to, but quite different from, Rebuilding Rails; build a stripped-down minimal MVC framework as fast as possible, roughly
 * My book, <a href="https://rebuilding-rails.com">Rebuilding Rails</a>, is about how to understand Ruby on Rails deeply by building your own Ruby web framework, from blank directories, structured like Rails.